 Handshake’s mission is to ensure that all students, from all backgrounds, have access to meaningful careers.
 Since I helped found the company back in 2014, I’ve seen the platform grow dramatically year over year.
-Today, Handshake is used by 9 million students, over 1,200 higher education institutions, and 550,000 companies to connect, build relationships, and find jobs.
+Today, Handshake is used by 13+ million

 With such rapid growth has come a fast pace of continual innovation and change within the company and our technology stack.
 Although much of our core technology stack has stayed consistent over the years, we’ve adapted as needed—including adding and removing parts of our stack entirely.
 This is only made possible by a great team and I am incredibly grateful for the amazing engineering team at Handshake.